 If you’re planning a party for a child with autism or sensory processing challenges, or planning to welcome guests with such issues, it helps to be sensitive to their unique needs.
-Here is a list of ideas to help increase enjoyment and prevent meltdowns, tantrums or shutdowns:
+Here is a list of ideas to help increase enjoyment and to prevent meltdowns, tantrums or shutdowns:

-1. Give advance warning and information
+1. Give advance warning and information.

-Use a social story, visual schedule or sequence and create a picture book to reduce the party’s element of surprise.
+Use a social story, visual schedule or sequence, and create a picture book to reduce the party’s element of surprise.
 You could also show pictures of the party venue and who will be there.
 Try role-playing in anticipation of situations that may arise during the gathering.
 Role-play could include following directions and the practice of questions that may come up at the social event.

-2. Find an appropriate, adaptable venue
+2. Find an appropriate, adaptable venue.

-Check to see if local venues like aquariums and zoos have sensory-friendly options.
-KidsQuest Children's Museum and AMC Theatres are just a few local venues that host sensory-friendly days where noise levels are reduced and bright lighting is avoided.
-We Rock the Spectrum Kid’s Gyms offer a special party package with a trained staff member to ensure your event is less stressful.
+Check to see if local venues such as aquariums and zoos have sensory-friendly options.
+KidsQuest Children's Museum and AMC Theatres are just a few local venues that host sensory-friendly days when noise levels are reduced and bright lighting is avoided.
+We Rock the Spectrum Kid’s Gym Indoor Playgrounds offer a special party package with a trained staff member to ensure your event is less stressful.
 Consider reserving a picnic shelter near a local sensory playground.

 Room deodorizer can be overwhelming to inhale, so discuss this with the venue director or your housecleaner before booking the place or setting up the party at a home.